jacobvarner/100-days-of-code/r1-log.md

 ### R1D16

 Finished the ['Drum Machine'](https://codepen.io/jacobvarner/pen/zLZqmN) freeCodeCamp project by styling the React components.
 I also had to go back and add a simple change of styles when each button is pressed.
 I did this through a timeout because I think it looks cool when the active style stays in place for a few miliseconds after the key is pressed and allows multiple keys to be lit up at once.

+### R1D17

+The first of many busy days of moving, so not the most time for code.
+However, I managed to squeeze in an hour where I went over the requirements for the Calculator project on freeCodeCamp and then stubbed out my components.
+I can already tell one of the bigger challenges in this project will be coming up with a method to handle the actual calculator functions.